 Various studies have shown that the shape of the implant alone is not a good indicator for the final result.
 The eventual shape is mostly determined by the plane (subpectoral or subglandular) and position of the implant placement.

-Breast implants are either placed under the breast tissue (subglandular pocket) or beneath the pectoralis major muscle (subpectoral pocket).
+Breast implants under the muscle (subglandular pocket) or beneath the pectoralis major muscle (subpectoral pocket).

 Subglandular placement is technically less demanding and results in less post-operative pain but there is a greater risk of skin rippling or the development of scar tissue around the implant which can lead to the breast and implant feeling hard to the touch, as well as changing the shape or appearance in undesirable ways.